mydeveloperday/ccm/README.md

 This is a fork of the excellent CCM by JonasBlunck, where possible we will send pull request back into ccm.

+The below ReadMe.md is from Jonas orignal work, I will outline the relative minimal changes may on this fork

+=== Fork ChangeLog

+Support for ```<outputfile>``` in configuration to direct the output directly to a file Support for ```<stylesheet>``` in configuration to add an XSL style sheet to the the xml output 10+% speed increase in the parsing of the source code files by cached GetLineNumber calls Travis and AppVeyour support for Windows and Linux (Mono) builds of CCM via CI platforms

 ===
 <a href="https://ci.appveyor.com/project/mydeveloperday/ccm">
   <img alt="AppVeyor Build Status"